freedomofpress/dangerzone/INSTALL.md

     > /etc/apt/keyrings/fpf-apt-tools-archive-keyring.gpg
 ```

-Add the URL of the repo in your APT sources:
+Then, on all distributions, add the URL of the repo in your APT sources:

 ```sh
 . /etc/os-release